History of Barton Grange

 From a small hotel to a major group of companies with a multi-million pound turnover, Barton Grange has established itself as one of the leading businesses in the North West.
 It remains a family-run company committed to traditional values.
 Guy Topping oversees the garden centre, the marina and The Flower Bowl Entertainment Centre.
 Group chairman Peter Topping runs the nurseries and looked after the landscaping business until it was sold in 2022.

-The latter is the latest chapter in the Barton Grange story.
-The Flower Bowl opened in August 2018 complete with a four sheet curling rink which is only curling rink in England.
-The venue also boasts luxury Ten Pin Bowling, a premium 3-screen cinema, an all-weather Crazy Golf course and two golf simulators.
+The Flower Bowl is the latest chapter in the Barton Grange story.
+The centre opened in August 2018 complete with a four sheet curling rink which is only curling rink in the North of England.
+The venue also boasts luxury ten pin bowling, a premium 3-screen cinema, an all-weather crazy golf course and two golf simulators.
 Two great dining options are on offer – the Ocean Fish & Chips Restaurant and the elegant Blooms restaurant.

 In 2019, the group sold the original hotel to focus on the site at Brock to ensure Barton Grange Garden Centre and The Flower Bowl continue to inspire and entertain visitors for many more years to come.